Geodesic-transitive graphs with large diameter: Polar Grassmann Graphs

 \subsection{\it Graphs derived from W}

 {~} 0.03in

-Following the notation established in {\rm Section \ref{sec-polarspace}}, let $ W=(V,B) $ be one of the spaces listed in {\rm Table \ref{tab-pspace}} which is of Witt index $ \o\geqslant 2 $, and denote by $ [\stack{W}{k}]_0 $, $ 1\leqslant k\leqslant \o $, the set of all singular $ k $-subspaces of $ W $ (so $ U\leqslant U^\perp $ for any $ U\in[\stack{W}{k}]_0 $).
-The space $ W $ defines a \textit{polar space} by considering $ [\stack{W}{k}]_1 $ and $ [\stack{W}{k}]_2 $, respectively, as the set of \textit{points} and \textit{lines}, and considering the containment relation as the \textit{incidence relation}.
+Following the notation established in {\rm Section \ref{sec-polarspace}}, let $ W=(V,B) $ be one of the spaces of Witt index $ \o\geqslant 2 $ listed in {\rm Table \ref{tab-pspace}}, and denote by $ [\stack{W}{k}]_0 $ the set of singular $ k $-subspaces of $ W $ where $ 1\leqslant k\leqslant \o $.
+Then $ U\leqslant U^\perp $ for any $ U\in[\stack{W}{k}]_0 $.
+The space $ W $ defines a \textit{polar space} by considering $ [\stack{W}{1}]_0 $ and $ [\stack{W}{2}]_0 $, respectively, as the set of \textit{points} and \textit{lines}, and considering the containment relation as the \textit{incidence relation}.
 It is known that most polar spaces can be obtained in this way \cite{Tits}.
 We focus on graphs derived from such spaces.

 \begin{defi} The \textbf{polar Grassmann graph} $ \PG_{W}(k) $ is defined on $ [\stack{W}{k}]_0 $, where, if $k=\o$, then $ u,v $ are adjacent whenever $dim\ u\cap v= k-1${\rm\,;} if $ k<\o $, then $ u,v $ are adjacent whenever $u+v\in[\stack{W}{k+1}]_0$.
 In particular, $ \PG_{W}(1) $ is referred to as a \textbf{polar graph}, and $ \PG_{W}(\o) $ is referred to as a \textbf{dual polar graph}. \end{defi}